charlesanthony1996/advanced_typescript/README.md

-# Following examples from a book
+## Following some examples from a book